LingyiC/CASCC/README.md

 CASCC, a clustering method designed to improve biological accuracy using gene co-expression features identified using an unsupervised adaptive attractor algorithm.

-The users can refer to our manuscript for a detailed description of the modeling and applications.
+The users can refer to our published manuscript, available at [this link](https://doi.org/10.1093/bioinformatics/btae283), for a detailed description of the method.

 <!-- overview -->